Digital Asset Management for busy brands

 Once my images (assets) are stored in Dash, I can access them from any browser and on any device including mobile.

 These uploaded original assets will remain a 'single source of truth' and from there I can create new derived images, optimised for whatever application I choose.
-I can select an image then crop, resize and optimise for a specific social media platforms for example, or for publishing in a blog.
+I can select an image then crop, resize and optimise for a specific social media platform for example, or for publishing in a blog.

 In fact, Dash allows me to export a HTML Embed Link for the new image so I can easily add it to this blog for example, without uploading an image to my server via my CMS.
 Here I have selected a hi-res photo of a Northumberland snowscape stored in my DAM which I have cropped and scaled to fit the page dimensions of this blog.
 Dash spits out an HTML Embed Link which I can insert into my blog and I'm done..